 On August 30, 2018, our Board of Directors approved a stock repurchase program that authorized the repurchase of up to \$60.0 million worth of shares of our common stock.
 Repurchases under the new program will be made in open market transactions or privately negotiated transactions, subject to market conditions, applicable legal requirements and other relevant factors.
 The program does not have an expiration date or a limit on the number of shares that may be purchased.
-During the year ended October 31, 2018, we purchased 1,900,000 shares at a cost of \$32.0 million under this program.
+During the years ended October 31, 2019 and 2018, we purchased 583,398 shares and 1,900,000 shares, respectively, at a cost of \$9.6 million and \$32.0 million, respectively, under this program.

 We record treasury stock purchases under the cost method whereby the entire cost of the acquired stock is recorded as treasury stock.
 Shares are generally issued from treasury stock at the time of grant of restricted stock awards, upon the exercise of stock options, and upon the vesting of performance shares and performance restricted stock units.
 On the subsequent issuance of treasury shares, we record proceeds in excess of cost as an increase in additional paid in capital.
 A deficiency of such proceeds relative to costs would be applied to reduce paid-in-capital associated with prior issuances to the extent available, with the remainder recorded as a charge to retained earnings.
-We recorded a charge to retained earnings of \$2.1 million and \$1.5 million in the years ended October 31, 2018 and 2017, respectively.
+We recorded a charge to retained earnings of \$0.3 million and \$2.1 million in the years ended October 31, 2019 and 2018, respectively.

-For a summary of treasury stock activity for the years ended October 31, 2018, 2017 and 2016, refer to the Consolidated Statement of Stockholders' Equity located elsewhere herein.
+For a summary of treasury stock activity for the years ended October 31, 2019, 2018 and 2017, refer to the Consolidated Statement of Stockholders' Equity located elsewhere herein.

-17. Other Income (Expense)
+16. Other Income (Expense)

-Other income (expense) included under the caption "Other, net" on the accompanying consolidated statements of income (loss), consisted of the following (in thousands):
+Other income included under the caption "Other, net" on the accompanying consolidated statements of (loss) income, consisted of the following (in thousands):

 Year Ended October 31,

-2018 018 201 2016
+2019 2018 2017

-Foreign currency transaction gains (losses) \$ 113 \$ 713 \$ (5,457)
+Foreign currency transaction (losses) gains \$ (187) \$ 113 \$ 713

-Foreign currency exchange derivative (losses) gains (11) (88) 77
+Foreign currency exchange derivative losses (197) (11) (88)

+Pension service benefit 396 978 430

-Interest income 69 86 106
+Interest income 63 69 86

-Other 7 19 (205)
+Other 41 7 19

-Other income (expense) \$ 178 \$ 730 \$ (5,479)
+Other income \$ 116 \$ 1,156 \$ 1,160